signalfx/signalfx-agent/docs/agent-k8s-install-kubectl.md

 After you install the Smart Agent, it starts sending data from your clusters to SignalFx.

-To see the services the Smart Agent has discovered, run the following command inside any of your Smart Agent containers:
+To see the services the Smart Agent has discovered, perform the following tasks:

+1. Navigate to the directory where you installed `kubectl`.

+2. Run the following command:

 ```
 while read -r line; do kubectl exec --namespace `echo $line` signalfx-agent status; done <<< `kubectl get pods -l app=signalfx-agent --all-namespaces --no-headers | tr -s " " | cut -d " " -f 1,2`